alpaka-group/llama/documentation/pages/user/mappings.rst

   .. image:: ../../images/example_mapping.pdf

-In code a tree mapping is defined as :cpp:`llama::mapping::tree::Mapping`, but takes one more template parameter for the type of a list of tree operations and a further constructor parameter for the instantiation of this list.
+In code a tree mapping is defined as :cpp:`llama::mapping::tree::Mapping`, but takes one more template parameter for the type of a tuple of tree operations and a further constructor parameter for the instantiation of this tuple.

 .. code-block:: C++

-        auto treeOperationList = llama::makeTuple(
+        auto treeOperationList = llama::Tuple{
-            llama::mapping::tree::functor::LeafOnlyRT( )
+            llama::mapping::tree::functor::LeafOnlyRT()
-        );
+        };

         using Mapping = llama::mapping::tree::Mapping<
             UserDomain,
             DatumDomain,
-            decltype( treeOperationList )
+            decltype(treeOperationList)
         >;

-        Mapping const mapping(
+        Mapping mapping(
             userDomainSize,
             treeOperationList
         );

-The following tree operations are defined yet.
+The following tree operations are defined:

 Idem
 ^^^^